-With the front spikes pointing down, carefully lower the LMRM between the alignment wings and set it on top of the woofer enclosure (see Figure 17).
-Ensure that the Tether Bolts are protruding through the slots provided in the module handle.
+- With the front spikes pointing down, carefully lower the LMRM between the alignment wings and set it on top of the woofer enclosure (see Figure 16).
+Ensure that the tether bolts are protruding through the slots provided in the module handle.
 There are alignment tracks that accommodate the spikes.
-Refer to the Group Delay Table to determine the numbered indent in which to rest the rear spike.
+Refer to the Propagation Delay Table to determine the numbered indent in which to rest the rear spike. - It is now safe to install the rear spike by lifting the module by its rear handle and carefully screwing in the spike. - The rear spike track is indexed numerically.
+Refer to your marks on the Propagation Delay Table in Section 8.0 to determine the numbered detent in which to rest the rear spike.